-Approve the City of Salem's positions on the attached legislative bills.
+Approve the City of Salem's positions on the attached legislative bills active in the 2019 Oregon Legislative Session.

 SUMMARY:

 During the regular session, when the subject of proposed legislation is outside the scope of the policy statements, the City's legislative bill review process includes three primary steps: (1) the City's position on individual bills of interest is proposed by staff; (2) the proposed position is reviewed and deliberated by the Council Legislative Committee, and (3) recommended to the City Council for ratification at the next City Council meeting.
 Staff bring updates to the Council throughout the 2019 Legislative Session and provide a summary report at the Session's end.